liquid-O2/ryokucha/README.md

 npm run dev
 ```

-Your Ideaboard app will be available at `http://localhost:3000`
+Your Ryokucha app will be available at `http://localhost:3000`

 <br>